kaob1991/pands-project2021/README.md

 print ("", file = out)
  ```

-This returned the following output:
+This returned the following output which demonstrates that the datafile is 150 rows and 5 columns wide:

 ![](https://github.com/kaob1991/pands-project2021/blob/13a5198bb8aaf833a1aa79d435061477ab345a04/shape.png)

  I also used ```head()``` to demonstrate the layout of the file, and the various names of the variables